 - Once this is done the NOC process starts.

-- Once the NOC is received the parties proceed to the relevant office to transfer the transfer the property.
+- Once the NOC is received the parties proceed to the relevant office to transfer the property.

 - Finally, once the cheques are disbursed the buyer takes the original deed.